Uniform CPA Examination

 How much does the Uniform CPA Examination cost?

 The total cost includes application and administration fees, in addition to the examination fees.
+There are also additional administration fees for candidates who wish to test in Guam or at International Testing Centers.
 The cost varies for each jurisdiction.
 Refer to your jurisdiction’s application materials for additional information.

 Is there a deadline for applying to take the examination?